hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

     the path of your service account key file in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, or configure
     authentication through one of the following;

+* If you're running Terraform Cloud or Terraform Enterprise, replace the line breaks in the [service account key file] with an empty string, create a `GOOGLE_CREDENTIALS` environment variable in the Workspace then copy/paste the JSON from the key file into the environment variable.
+Ensure to mark the variable as `sensitive`.

 * If you're running Terraform from a GCE instance, default credentials are automatically available.
 See